UU-Human-Evolution/1MB438/Lab_1.md

 ## REPORT AS QUIZ IN STUDIUM

-Please submit the answer to Question 1 (text).
+Please submit the answer in the quizz to Question 1 (text).

 ---